- Quadrant First Pty Ltd (ABN 78 102 167 877)

 Quality of your personal information

 We rely on accurate, complete and up-to-date personal information to provide you with products and services.
-We take steps to ensure that your personal information is complete and up-to-date, including by maintaining and updating personal information when you advise us that your personal information has changed, or by proactively seeking clarification of details as necessary.
+We take steps to ensure that your personal information is complete and up-to-date, by maintaining and updating personal information when you advise us that your personal information has changed, and/or by proactively seeking clarification of details as necessary.

 If there are any changes to your personal information, we encourage you to advise us immediately so we can update your details.